 Contact our Child Custody Attorneys Today

 When entering into a child custody dispute, parents often realize how legally and emotionally complicated it can become, especially with respect to their children.
 We, at Jacobs Berger, fully understand the sensitive nature of such disputes.
-We help families, going through a divorce or seeking child custody agreements, in Madison, Randolph, Morristown, Morris Plains, Dover, Denville, East Hanover, Rockaway, and the greater Morris County NJ area, by finding constructive solutions which protect the relationships and financial stability of our clients.
+We help families, going through a divorce or seeking child custody agreements, by finding constructive solutions that protect the relationships and financial stability of our clients.

 While we are, of course, ready to aggressively defend the rights and future of any of our clients in a court of law, we will always first seek to resolve their legal matters through negotiation and open and honest communication.